wanatpj/h_blind/README.md

 randomly, 0% and 100% correctness are expected mostly).
 So first dot is not a case.<br/>
 Could the corpus be too small.
 Yes, it could.
 However, it is hard to test the solution on a bigger corpus.
-The CPU solution is executing more than an hour for 636 pictures.
+The CPU solution is executing almost an hour for 636 pictures.
 More pictures - more time needed to verify.
 So the second dot might be the case, but we won't verify it.<br/>
 For the third dot the answer is: yes, it is the case.
 To understand that imagine